lemire/fast_double_parser/README.md

 You must check the value of the boolean (`isok`): if it is false, then the function refused to parse.

-## GCC and x86

-We rely on the compiler rounding to the nearest even when doing floating-point operations (divisions and multiplications).
-[GNU GCC does not always evaluate divisions between two floats using round-to-nearest](https://lemire.me/blog/2020/06/26/gcc-not-nearest/).

 ## Credit

 Contributions are invited.